MieskeB/apollo13/README.md

 To make it as chaotic as possible so the incident managers really have to prioritize tasks and keep an eye on what is important to be solved and what not.

+## Getting started

+1. Download or clone this repository
+2. Run the folder in Unity
+3. Press the play button at the top to start the game
+4. Open on a second monitor the folder C:/Users/[username]/AppData/LocalLow/Mindware Software/ and open the file located there in an automatic file reloading tool like VSCode
+5. Print the files in the folder "Files" as many times as needed
+6. Make sure the astronauts read these documents first!
+7. Have fun!

 ## Playtesting

 The game has been playtested once, it was responded to as a difficult game, but something to get really invested into.
 Also the theme and the background knowledge was really fun.